IGELsociety/IGEL_website/content/events/event-IGEL2027.md

 ## Accommodation

 Switzerland is known as an expensive country and we understand that this may make some people hesitant to submit a proposal.
 However, Basel is located almost on top of the border with France and Germany, meaning that you could travel to and find accommodation in places just across the border and take a tram or bus into the city center for the conference.
 As conference organizers we will be sure to provide affordable options for accommodation in Basel, as well as just across the border.
+This information will be available in September 2026, once the submission portal opens.
 In addition, we will compile a list of affordable dinner options and other cost-cutting tips in our city that will be published here soon.

 ## Registration fees